 How to Avoid Getting Smoker’s Teeth

-Smoking is the cause for a wide range of diseases which affect everything from the teeth to the heart and even the lungs.
+Smoking is the cause for a wide range of diseases that affect everything from the teeth to the heart and even the lungs.
 A smoker is always at the risk of living a low quality of life healthwise and it also affects their emotional and mental well-being as well.
-In the following blog, let’s take a closer look at how smoking affects the mouth, teeth and gums:
+In the following blog, let’s take a closer look at how smoking affects the mouth, teeth, and gums:

 Main areas of concern

 It is quite easy to identify a smoker from their lips and teeth and this does not bode well for the first impression which they make.
 A smoker will almost always have a darker shade of lips and yellow teeth sometimes even to the point that the teeth have become stained.

 Halitosis, commonly known as bad breath is more common in those people who smoke as the smell of cigarettes tend to remain in a person’s mouth.
 The obvious after-effects of all these conditions are that the confidence of the person in question is greatly at risk.
 The individual will try to hide their smile in fear of revealing bad breath and stained teeth.